I2Djs/pdf-frame/README.md

   * height="841": The height attribute sets the height of the client area.
 It is set to "841", indicating a height of 841 units.

-  Inside the <i2dClient> tag, you can add one or more <i-page> elements to represent different pages within the PDF document and define the content to be rendered on each page.
+  Inside the <pdfFrame> tag, you can add one or more <i-page> elements to represent different pages within the PDF document and define the content to be rendered on each page.
   Inside the <i-page> tag, we have defined circle element with properties 'r', 'cx', 'cy' and 'styles'.